Recently, graduation season has seen the University of Cape Town, upper campus, Jameson Hall abuzz with smiles, gowns and degree scrolls.

 Thus, creating a crippling psyche rooted in an inferiority complex that manifests itself as internalized racism, sexism, misogyny and general self hate as well as loss of esteem.
 When one believes themselves to be less than, one becomes complacent with inequality without the desire to resist and correct said oppressive ideology.

 Ultimately, the protests both past and recent are for the humanization of black bodies and identity through accessible quality education.
 When you KNOW better, you DO better.
 That is why KNOWLEDGE is POWER and ignorance is not bliss.

-One more thing, Apartheid was a heinous crime against humanity (especially people of colour) in South Africa.
+Additionally, Apartheid was a heinous crime against humanity (especially towards people of colour) in South Africa.
 F.W.
 De Klerk should not have been awarded the Nobel Peace Prize for ending Apartheid.
 Apartheid should not have existed to begin with.